dadamssg/arbiter/README.md

 // get a user
 $user = $this->get('security.context')->getToken()->getUser();

-// get an entity with an id
+// get an entity
 $document = $this->get('document.repository')->find(1);

+// focus the arbiter on the $document
 $arbiter->setObject($document);

 // get the current permissions the user has access for the $document